mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 - exposure to an image makes it hard to spot changes to same image (prior exposure, [change blindness](https://en.wikipedia.org/wiki/Change_blindness)), such as removing an object from a scene in image
 - knowing context makes it easier to complete otherwise incomplete images, such as letter missing in common word

-The examples listed above are often referred to as illusions, which is from assumptions that our vision system makes to solve an under-constrained problem.
-Human perception is influenced by prior expectations, or priors:
+Human perception is influenced by prior expectations, or simply priors, and the examples listed above are illusions, which is from assumptions that our vision system makes to solve an under-constrained problem:

 - prior knowledge, or familiarity, such as previous experience with certain objects or knowledge about formation process in general
 - prior exposure, motion, or priming, which is recent or preceding input
 - current context, such as objects surrounding visual scene, and concurrent input

 ## <a name="2" class="anchor"></a> [2.
 Image formation](#2)

-*Keywords: colors, light, external reference frame, CCD, human eye, receptive fields*

 ### <a name="2.1" class="anchor"></a> [2.1 Physics](#2.1)